 This gene encodes a novel E3 ubiquitin ligase that contains a RING finger domain in the N-terminus and three zinc-binding and one ubiquitin-interacting motif in the C-terminus.
 As a result of myristoylation, this protein associates with membranes and is primarily localized to intracellular membrane systems.
 The encoded protein may function as a positive regulator in the T-cell receptor signaling pathway. [provided by RefSeq, Mar 2012]

 GeneCards Summary for RNF125 Gene

 RNF125 (Ring Finger Protein 125) is a Protein Coding gene.
 Diseases associated with RNF125 include Tenorio Syndrome.
-Among its related pathways are Innate Immune System and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Innate Immune System.
 GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF166.